TritonDataCenter/rfd/rfd/0174/README.md

 - network partition (is it possible to only lose access to iscsi disks or only HB access without losing all storage group network access? how?)
 - iscsi target node failure
-- when iscsi target fails and reboots, all 17 makos will be resilvering against disks in the box.
+- when iscsi target fails and reboots, all active makos will be resilvering against disks in the box.
 Are there any load or other performance problems in this scenario?
 - iscsi target disk failure